 Set to air in June, the show details the conversations and reactions ignited by the powerful, record-breaking documentary series.

-Here, we reveal everything you need to know about the documentary, including why people are talking about it, and why it’s an important watch...
+We reveal everything you need to know about the documentary including when it’s on TV, what it’s about, and why everyone’s talking about it...

 When does Surviving R. Kelly start in the UK?

 Six-part documentary Surviving R. Kelly premiered in the UK exclusively on Crime+Investigation in February 2019.

 BT TV customers can catch up on the documentary series in full on the BT Player now.